Research & Technical Details

 Stage 2 — YOLO Localizer: If a threat is detected, the localizer identifies threat type and location within the NAI using bounding-box regression.
 376KB, 0.21ms on Coral Edge TPU.

-Combined inference: 0.49ms — enabling real-time detection at line rate on a $70 edge device.
+Combined inference: 0.49ms — enabling real-time detection at line rate on a $20 AI chip.

 Threat Classes